agzsoftsi/holbertonschool-web_front_end/0x00-html_advanced/README.md

 - inside the html tag, create the head and body tags (empty) in this order

-W3C won’t pass - you can ignore it
+W3C wonï¿½t pass - you can ignore it

 **2. The head - meta charset, viewport, title, description, favicons**